Keywords: feature learning, computer vision, deep learning

-TL;DR: (Revised manuscript for rebuttal, updated on Nov 25) A feature intertwiner module to leverage features from one accurate set to help the learning of another less reliable set.
+TL;DR: (Camera-ready version) A feature intertwiner module to leverage features from one accurate set to help the learning of another less reliable set.